dgeorgiev06/jitsi-funky-openfire/README.md

 This version of the Jitsy Funky prototype will run against an openfire server.
 To configure location of openfire update:

-1. ./jitsi-meet/config.js
-2. ./app/services/jitsi-api/jitsi-api-config.ts
-3. ./app/models/root-store/setup-root-store.ts
-    -set env.userOverrides to true to read entries in ./jitsi-meet/config.js -set env.ssl to false if you don't have a proper ssl certificate

 UI Functionality:

 Support video and audio conferences